TDG-Platform/docs/Info_Layers_from_wv3_dn_vnir_swir.md

 ####################################################################################

 #@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-#     Build Water and Cloud Mask -- use old (default) AC gain offsets
+#     Build Water and Cloud Mask -- use old (default) AC gain offsets          TBD -- do Orthorectify then AComp to save runtime
 #@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 if input_data_is_1b: